humojaguar/multisend/README.md

 - Multiple bots via `-b` are comma-separated with no spaces: `-b homelab,alerts`.
 - `--all` sends to every profile regardless of default.
 - Exit code is 0 on full success, 1 if any send fails (useful in scripts).
+- Video uploads are capped at 50 MB by the Telegram Bot API.
+- Log and config files both live under `~/.config/multisend/` by default.